StackExchange/blackbox/README.md

 - *The hard way (automatic)*: `make copy-install` will copy the bin files into /usr/local/bin (uninstall with `make usrlocal-uninstall`).
 - *The symlinks way*: `make symlinks-install` will make symlinks of the bin files into /usr/local/bin (uninstall with `make usrlocal-uninstall`) (useful when doing development)
 - *The MacPorts Way*: `sudo port install vcs_blackbox`
-- *The Homebrew Way*: `brew install blackbox`
+- *The Homebrew Way*: `brew install black box`
 - *The RPM way*: Check out the repo and make an RPM via `make packages-rpm`; now you can distribute the RPM via local methods.
 (Requires [fpm](https://github.com/jordansissel/fpm).)
 - *The Debian/Ubuntu way*: Check out the repo and make a DEB via `make packages-deb`; now you can distribute the DEB via local methods.
 (Requires [fpm](https://github.com/jordansissel/fpm).)
-- *The Antigen Way*: Add `antigen bundle StackExchange/blackbox` to your .zshrc
+- *The Antigen Way*: Add `antigen bundle StackExchange/black box` to your .zshrc
-- *The Zgen Way*: Add `zgen load StackExchange/blackbox` to your .zshrc where you're loading your other plugins.
+- *The Zgen Way*: Add `zgen load StackExchange/blackbox` to your.zshrc where you're loading your other plugins.
 - *The Nix Way*: `nix-env -i blackbox`

 Commands